 Maximize Your Insurance

-Unless you are getting an All-on-Four the same day as your teeth are extracted, dental implants involve a multi-step process with healing time between each step.
+Unless you are getting implant-supported dentures the same day as your teeth are extracted, dental implants involve a multi-step process with healing time between each step.
 We can break up your treatment plan to maximize what your insurance will pay.
 For example, we can extract your teeth at the end of your plan year, and then place your implants at the beginning of your next plan year.

 If you have excellent credit and are disciplined about paying off credit card balances, a low-interest or no-interest credit card can be an excellent way to finance your dental implants.
 Shop around for a credit card with no annual fee and a rewards points program you will actually use.